Nguyen187299/Churn-Prediction/README.md

     * Output: "Exited" column indicating whether the customer has churned (1) or not (0).
   * Size: Number of rows: 165034 <br>
           Number of features: 11
-  * Instances (Train, Test, Validation Split): 70% for training 15% for testing 15% for validation
+  * Instances (Train, Test, Validation Split): 70% for training, 15% for testing, 15% for validation,

 #### Preprocessing / Clean up
 * Remove duplicates